Problem

 Algorithm

-2. Check if root is null; if so, return result immediately, indicating there are no nodes to process.
+rootisnull; if so, returnresultimmediately, indicating there are no nodes to process. - Push

-• Otherwise, push the current node onto pathStack.
+mainStackandpathStackafter processing. - Otherwise, push the current node onto

 class Solution {